Skip to main content Skip to secondary navigation

 Official Transcripts

-Hard copies of transcripts are not required to apply.
-Upload a scanned copy of each official transcripts to your application.
+Please upload scanned copies of your official transcripts into the online application from every postsecondary institution where you spent at least one year as a full-time student in a degree program.
+Transcripts from summer school or continuing education are not necessary unless they were part of a degree program.
+Upload a scanned copy of each official transcript to your application.
 Do not upload an unofficial transcript printed from your university website.
 Each transcript should be uploaded as a single PDF.

 Information about required exams